 As well as SCUBA diving, there are also opportunities to learn skills in boat handling, VHF radio use, first aid and a whole host of other Skill Development Courses run by BSAC.

-Open Water Diving is scheduled around The Gower including dive sites such as Oxwich Wreck, The Strombus and shore diving at Bracelet Bay, Mumbles.
+Open Water Diving is scheduled around Swansea bay and the Gower including dive sites such as Oxwich Wreck, the Strombus and shore diving at Bracelet Bay, Mumbles.

-Further afield, SUSAC dedicate regular diving trips to Pembrokeshire at a whole range of dive sites including Stackpole Quay, Martin's Haven, Dale, St Brides, Blue Lagoon and many more!
+Further afield, SUSAC dedicate semi-regular diving trips to Pembrokeshire at a whole range of dive sites including Stackpole Quay, Martin's Haven, Dale, St Brides, Blue Lagoon and many more!

 SUSAC is open to students from all degree schemes, whilst it’s a hit with Marine Biologists and other environment based students alike we have members from a variety of courses, including Law, Computer Science and Physics.
 SUSAC is a great club to join if you are interested in learning more about both our Marine and Terrestrial environment and what we can do to help protect our Marine ecosystems.
 There are many helpful and enthusiastic members to encourage this!